bern/go-browse/README.md

 - [ ] Support for percentage-based length calculations
 - [ ] Support for partial HTML
 - [ ] Correct error-handling for incorrect CSS rules/properties
+- [ ] Parallelize the layout process for adjacent child elements

 ## Instructions